SchweizerischeBundesbahnen/journey-service/Developer-Manual.md

 #### Blog announcements
 Check the blog: https://developer.sbb.ch/apis/journey-service/blog

+To stay up to date about new features or adjustments we highly advise you to use the RSS feed.
+Please follow the following instruction to insert the RSS Feed of the Journey-Service Blog: [Instruction RSS Feed](RSS%20Subscription-Instruction.pdf)

 #### Model with version suffix
 Why do we use some Models with a Version suffix, for e.g. TripV2, StopV2, ..?